ImLJS/TurtleCrossing/README.md

 2. Type the command `python game.py` to start the game.

-3. Control the turtle using the arrow keys to move up, down, left, and right.
+3. Control the turtle using the 'Up' arrow key to move up.

 4. The objective is to safely reach the other side of the road without getting hit by any cars.